vijopv83/VisualRegressionTester/README.md

 - Toggle parameters for instant UI changes and regression scenarios.
 - Switch languages and test RTL/Unicode.
 - Simulate login, signup, forgot password, and social logins.
-- Open About Us overlay for infinite scroll and visual testing info.
+- Open About Us overlay for a feature table and visual regression tools comparison.

 ---